What does it mean for a community television station to be MORE THAN TV?

-Community TV is some part or combination of Public, Education and Government (PEG) TV.
+Community TV is some part of or combination of Public, Education and Government (PEG) TV.
 It depends on where you are in the USA.
-From the birth of radio and television through the evolution of network, cable, fiber and other transmission capabilities many aspects of media morphed, converged, and transformed both the media makers and medium and the language used to embody or brand it.
+From the birth of radio and television through the evolution of network, cable, fiber and other transmission capabilities, many aspects of media morphed, converged, and transformed the media makers, the medium and the language used to embody or brand it.

 Documentary on history and ideology of Public Access in the United States.

 For more on the history of Community TV go here.